-8 CDR Rules, rule 7.4(1) Note 2 and subrule 1.16(2).
-Subrule 1.16(2) provides that where a principal under a CDR outsourcing arrangement uses an accredited person to collect CDR data on its behalf, rule 7.4 applies only in relation to the principal.
-Where a collecting OSP is not an accredited person, the principal must still notify the consumer of the collection under Privacy Safeguard 5.
-Additionally, if an OSP uses other OSPs to satisfy a consumer data request, the original principal must notify the consumer of the collection under Privacy Safeguard 5.
+8 CDR Rules, rule 7.4 Note 2 and subrule 1.16(5).
+Subrule 1.16(5) provides that where an accredited principal under a CDR outsourcing arrangement uses an accredited person to collect CDR data on its behalf as a direct or indirect OSP, rule 7.4 applies only in relation to the principal.
+Where a collecting OSP is not an accredited person, the chain principal must still notify the consumer of the collection under Privacy Safeguard 5.
+Additionally, if an OSP uses other OSPs to satisfy a consumer data request, the chain principal must notify the consumer of the collection under Privacy Safeguard 5.
 For information on 'CDR outsourcing arrangements', see Chapter B (Key concepts).

-9 The Privacy Act includes 13 APPs that regulate the handling of personal information by certain organisations and Australian Government agencies.
+$^{^{9}}$ The Privacy Act includes 13 APPs that regulate the handling of personal information by certain organisations and Australian Government agencies.